cosmos/cosmos-sdk/docs/spec/supply/01_concepts.md

 ### Permissions

 Each `ModuleAccount` has a `Permission` that provides different object capabilities to perform certain actions.
-The avaliable permissions are:
+The available permissions are:

 - `Holder`: is allowed to only transfer its coins to other accounts.
 - `Minter`: allows for a module to mint a specific amount of coins as well as perform the `Holder` permissioned actions.